asimsedhain/asimsedhain.github.io/README.md

 ---
 My name is Ashim Sedhain.
 I am a Computer Science student at the University of Texas at Tyler set to graduate in May 2022.

-I have been programming for 6 years and have a range of experience in software development and research.
-My primary interest lie in software development with a focus in Machine Learning.
+I have been programming for 6 years and have a range of experience in software engineering and research.
+My primary interest lie in Web Development with a focus in developing and delivering Machine Learning solutions.

 You can find contact details, as well as links to projects I have worked on down below.